-Miniature American Shepherd (Mini Aussie): breed description, temperament, photos, care, and health.
+Miniature American Shepherd (Mini Aussie): breed description, personality, photos, care, and health.

 Загрузка...